-Firth of Forth & St Andrews Bay Complex cSPA
+Outer Firth of Forth & St Andrews Bay Complex pSPA

-3.14 The qualifying interests are seabird species that spend most of their time at sea.
-Some of these species also form a qualifying interest of the Firth of Forth.
-As the proposals will not have an effect on water quality or processes within the Forth Estuary, no connective pathways have been identified.
-Development brought forward under one proposal, EGT1: Land at Former Cockenzie Power Station has been identified as potentially having LSE, but as there are no detailed proposals it is not possible to carry out a meaningful assessment at this stage.
-To remove any uncertainty, the wording of the proposal has been amended to highlight the need for further screening of any proposals that are brought forward for the site.
-The Firth of Forth & St Andrews Bay Complex cSPA has been screened out of further consideration.
+3.11 The qualifying interests are seabird species that spend most of their time at sea.
+Some of these species also form a qualifying interest of the Firth of Forth SPA and Forth Islands SPA.
+Development brought forward under one proposal, EGT1: Land at Former Cockenzie Power Station has been identified as potentially having LSE upon qualifying interests.
+At this stage, there are no detailed proposals for the nature and scope of any development that may come forward under this proposal.
+However, given the coastal location of the site, there is a potential for effects on qualifying interests to arise from any development that altered the quality or availability of feeding habitat or prey for those species or which results in disturbance of those species.
+There is also the potential for a further policy: EGT3 - Forth Coast Area of Co-ordinated Action to give rise to LSE, if it results in developments within the marine zone (which is by no means certain).
+Consequently, the Outer Firth of Forth & St Andrews Bay Complex pSPA has been screened out of further consideration other than for proposal EGT1 and EGT3.